jzry/seniordesign/backend/README.md

 NOTE: This does not apply to the default React app port (3000) you are running when in development mode (`npm run start`)

 If port 8080 (the default port for our server) is busy, you may change it by doing the following.
-First, navigate to `process.env` in the root directory and you should see `PORT=8080`.
+First, open the `.env` file in this directory and you should see `PORT=8080`.
 You may change `8080` to almost any other integer between 1 and 65535 whose port isn't restricted (EACCES) or in use (EADDRINUSE).
 THEN, navigate to the `.env` file in the frontend directory and change ONLY the `8080` in `REACT_APP_API_URL=http://localhost:8080` to your chosen port.

 ## Run in development mode

 ### Change environment variable to development mode if needed

-In the main project directory, navigate to `process.env`.
-Set `MODE=development` to enable dev mode, if it's not already enabled.
+In the file `.env`, set `MODE=development` to enable dev mode, if it's not already enabled.

 ### Node module installation